- A few seconds of the final held note was lost as the song fades out and segues into “Bring The Boys Back Home”.

 Never released on a single or one of the unobscured promo discs.
 This is another of the deep album cuts which propels the narrative forward.

 It’s part of Side 3, the “orchestral” side.
 Although Roger Waters (and to a lesser extent David Gilmour) wrote all the songs on this side, the overall sound, orchestrations and production are very much the work of the creative input and tenacity of co-producer Bob Ezrin and the orchestral arrangements of Michael Kamen.

-The song is about Vera Lynn, a popular singer prior to and during World War II and fits into the wartime story line or “bricks” of the work.
+The song is about Vera Lynn, a popular singer prior to and during World War II and fits into Side 3’s wartime story line or “bricks” of the work.
 As Roger explained shortly after The Wall’s release,

 “Vera Lynn is… if you were English, you would know who Vera Lynn was….
 In the war she was the forces’ sweetheart in England.
 All her songs are about the soldiers going away.
 So in “Nobody Home,” he skips back to 1968 if you like, and now he’s going all the way back to the war.”

 “Vera” was not actually intended to solely be a World War II song, however.
-Although Roger’s father was killed in The Battle of Anzio during World War II, the song as presented on the album is intended to be a bit more reminiscent and general.
+Although Roger’s father was killed during fighting between Allied and German forces at The Battle of Anzio in early 1944, the song as presented on the album is intended to be a bit more reminiscent and general.